delivered/attach-to-trello-card-action/README.md

 Optionally, this can be configured to also attach (redundant) PR comments with card links/names, similar to what the Trello Power-up will do, for use cases requiring that.

+## Changes in this fork

+Jetabroad forked this for the following reasons:

+- Major update of dependencies
+- We wanted different, incompatible "link-finding" logic from the original project:
+    - This fork will find all trello links in the PR body, regardless of position.

 ## Link-Finding
-URLs need to each be on own line (leading/trailing whitespace and extra blank lines don't matter), and be at top of PR body.
-URLs embedded in other text are ignored, as are URLs after descriptive (i.e., non-link) text starts.
 Both the short-form (from the "Link to this card" field provided by a card's "Share" button) or long-form (cmd/ctrl+c with card open, copy from url bar with card open, etc.) are supported.

 So, for :
 ```text